CrystalRedmon/weekend-movie-sagas/INSTRUCTIONS.md

 ## Feature List

-> NOTE: Start by taking inventory of the existing code.
+x > NOTE: Start by taking inventory of the existing code.
 Part of the work for setting up sagas has been done for you.

 ### Home / List Page